claimvantage/relationship-model-generator/README.md

 A test class is also generated, primarily to ensure the generated code has test coverage.

+Use this unchanged or clone and make your own changes.
+We are not looking for contributions, but rather just sharing some code that might be useful to others.

 ## Sample code output

 ```